Estimate Time5 min

 But these accounts sometimes can create uncertainty about what happens to the money used to fund them.
 After all, the beneficiary may decide not to go to college.
 Or they may not need the money if they get a scholarship or some other financial aid.
 They may also decide to go to a cheaper school, or might qualify for employer educational assistance, among other circumstances.

-The new provision is part of the SECURE 2.0 Act, passed by Congress at the end of 2022, which overhauled parts of the American retirement system.
+The new provision is part of the SECURE Act 2.0, passed by Congress at the end of 2022, which overhauled parts of the American retirement system.
 In addition to the 529 rule, it also increased contribution amounts for older workers into qualified accounts, as well as the age at which retirees must start taking required minimum distributions (RMDs) from such accounts.
 The legislation also provided a boost to younger workers, allowing for employer matching into retirement accounts for student loan payments, and for the establishment of emergency funds in qualified plans, among other things.

-Find out more about SECURE ACT 2.0 in Viewpoints: SECURE 2.0: Rethinking retirement savings.
+Find out more about SECURE Act 2.0 in Viewpoints: SECURE 2.0: Rethinking retirement savings.

 About 529s